Messemo Bakayoko: Kalamata

-On 23 October 2020, Bakayoko signed for Kalamata FC.
-He was given a contract extension soon after signing in June, 2021, which has extended his contract at the Greek side until June 2023.
+On 23 October 2020, Bakayoko signed for Kalamata.
+He was given a contract extension soon after signing in June 2021, which has extended his contract at the Greek side until June 2023.
 Bakayoko made his Kalamata debut on 28 March 2021 in a Greek third-tier game versus AS Santorinis.
-He went unbeaten in his first six Kalamata FC fixtures, winning three and drawing three, before ending this unbeaten run in a 2–1 away loss to GS Kallithea.
+He went unbeaten in his first six Kalamata fixtures, winning three and drawing three, before ending this unbeaten run in a 2–1 away loss to Athens Kallithea.
 Bakayoko scored his first Kalamata goal in only his second game for the club, netting in a 2–0 away win versus Aspropyrgos.
-Junior Bakayoko helped Kalamata FC gain promotion from the Greek third-tier, to the Greece Super League 2 by featuring in 16 games in his first season.
+Junior Bakayoko helped Kalamata gain promotion from the Greek third-tier, to the Greece Super League 2 by featuring in 16 games in his first season.

 Junior Bakayoko made his Kypello Elladas debut - a Greek cup competition, in the third round versus OF Ierapetras away from home on 26 September 2021.
 He played the full 120 minutes, where Kalamata won 4–3 on penalties, however he did not feature in the fourth round of the cup competition.

-Bakayoko made his Greece Super League 2 debut on 7 November 2021, in a 1–0 away defeat to AEK Athens B. It however didn't take long for Junior to score his first Super League 2 goal, netting the only goal in a 1–0 away victory against AE Karaiskakis.
-He has since played a total of 10 games this season in the Super League 2, becoming a key figure in the Kalamata FC back line.
+Bakayoko made his Super League Greece 2 debut on 7 November 2021, in a 1–0 away defeat to AEK Athens B. Junior scored his first Super League 2 goal, netting the only goal in a 1–0 away victory against AE Karaiskakis.
+He has since played a total of 10 games this season in the Super League 2, becoming a key figure in the Kalamata back line.
 Bakayoko has so far featured against clubs such as AEK Athens B, Panathinaikos B and Levadiakos so far this season.

 Junior Bakayoko has been subject to speculation relating him to a transfer to Greek top division clubs.
 It's reported that there's been interest in Bakayoko's signature from top-tier clubs Apollon Smyrnis, Ionikos and fellow Super League 2 club Xanthi.